YDayoub/U-transformer/README.md

-This is a transformer U-Net architecture-Hasn't finish yet
+This is a transformer U-Net architecture.